Facilitating Motor Control

 To better grasp motor control, we have to consider the nervous system.
 The nervous system includes the central nervous system (brain and spinal cord) and the peripheral nervous system (nerve cell bodies, branches, and nerve endings that connect to muscles and other tissues).
 The communication between the central and peripheral systems can happen two ways; if you decided to lift your arm, your brain (central) sends a signal to the nerves in your arm (peripheral) to lift, and BOOM.
 Your arm is up.
 In the opposite way, let’s say you stub your toe.
 The nerves in your foot send a signal in (OUCH) which then tells your central nervous system that you are in pain.

 Motor control is a critical part of dance training, even if it’s not a consistent discussion in classes.
 While we know dance training alone cannot train our cardiac fitness to its fullest, necessary capacity, dance training is incredible at motor control attenuation.
 Even from the earliest stages in preschool dance, dancers learn basic movement patterns and how to control them, and with advanced training, the motor control becomes more fine-tuned.
-The simple act of isolating movement and tuning in to where each part of the body is and where it should be trains motor control, but can also increase fatigue if done to repetitiously.
+The simple act of isolating movement and tuning in to where each part of the body is and where it should be trains motor control, but without protective dance footwear, it can also increase fatigue if done to repetitiously.

 One method for developing motor control is somatic practice.
 Somatic comes from the Greek word soma, meaning “body”.
 Somatics can be described as a first-person investigation into movement patterns, muscular effort, and efficiency of movement.
 Somatics strives to find a balance between effort and rest, with a large emphasis on the rest phase as a tool for processing.
 Like all forms of dance practice, there are multiple somatic techniques including Alexander, Feldenkreis, and Ideokinesis (if you’ve ever taken modern dance at the University level, you have probably experienced a somatics class!).
 While teaching these specific techniques usually requires certification and years of study, there are elements of rest you can pull and implement into your home and studio classes, whether you are taking them or teaching them.